ricardoquesada/ricardoquesada.github.io/content/posts/a-multi-platform-256-byte-intro.md

 ```

-The first 2 instruction could potentially break our DOS program.
+The first 2 instructions could potentially break our DOS program.
 But if you look at the [initial values of `BX`, `SI` and `CX`](http://www.fysnet.net/yourhelp.htm), it is safe to assume that:

 - `BX = 0x0000`
 - `SI = 0x0100`
 - `CX = 0x00FF`

 What will happen is that the first instruction will overwrite itself, and the second will overwrite `CX`.
 The `OR` will set `Z=0`.
 And the following instruction will jump to our start address.

 The generated binary will run both on a DOS machine and on a C64.
 This technique does not use any emulator trick.
 The binary runs in real hardware.